Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 - A **module** is a `.py` file that can contain any number of functions, classes, and variables, as well as other runnable code
   - Essentially, any Python file can be thought of as a module.
 In fact, we've been writing modules this whole time!

 "Packages and modules" may seem like fancy words for "folders and files," but this terminology allows us to understand their **namespaces**.
-A module located inside of a package can be referenced using namespacing with `.`s, such as `package_name.module_name`.
+A module located inside of a package can be referenced using namespacing with dot notation, such as `package_name.module_name`.
 The package and module names are derived from the name of the folder and file (without `.py`).

+### !callout-warning

+## Be Sure to Create an `__init__.py` File in Each Package Folder

+If we forget to create the `__init__.py` file, things may still seem to work.
+However, without this file, Python will interpret the folders as a slightly different kind of package.
+For most situations, we should create the `__init__.py` file in each package folder and subfolder, even if it is empty!

+### !end-callout

-For example, given this structure for a project named `ride-share-app`...
+For example, given this structure for a project named `ride-share-app`:

 ```
 ride-share-app/